 TGV tracks are interconnected, making it possible to go directly from, for example, Lyon to Nantes or Bordeaux to Lille without having to switch trains in Paris or transfer from one of Paris' six main train stations to another.
 Stops on the link-up, which runs east and south of Paris, include Charles de Gaulle airport and Disneyland Resort Paris.

-Long-distance trains sometimes split at a station – that is, each half of the train heads off for a different destination.
+Long-distance trains sometimes split at a station – ie, each half of the train heads off for a different destination.
 Check the destination panel on your car as you board or you could wind up very far from where you intended to go.

 Other types of train: